-A readmitted student is one who has previously attended Concordia University, but withdrew or transferred to another institution and now desires to re-enroll at Concordia University.
+Students who previously attended CUI, but withdrew or transferred to another institution and now desire to re-enroll at CUI must be readmitted to the university.
 All students who are applying for readmission must go through the admission process.

-The specific categories and requirements are:
+The requirements are: